|Location||Indonesia (Sumatra, Bali & Java)|

 Positive and healthy transition from childhood to adulthood

-In collaboration with the Johns Hopkins University, Karolinska Institute, the Centre for Reproductive Health of Gadjah Mada University Yogyakarta, and PBKI (Indonesia Planned Parenthood Association), Rutgers investigates what role sexuality education can play in empowering and supporting adolescents to make a positive and healthy transition from childhood to adulthood.
-And what is needed to go from building competencies to empowered action so that adolescents become competent users of contraception in the future.
+In collaboration with various partners from different countries around the world (see further down), Rutgers investigates in this important programme what role sexuality education can play in empowering and supporting adolescents to make a positive and healthy transition from childhood to adulthood.
+Also we investigate what is needed to go from building competencies to empowered action so that adolescents become competent users of contraception in the future.